Synacor-LA/Senior-Code-Challenge/Instructions.md

 * Take multiple locations, each in a “City, St.” format
 * For each location, return the location, temperature, and a URL pointing to an icon for the weather type
+* Fail gracefully, or otherwise handle well, an error from either API

 ## Third-Party APIs